aronpc/n8n-nodes-aws-socket/README.md

 4. Set the Connection ID and Message fields
 5. Execute the workflow

+### WebSocket Trigger Node

+This package also provides a *WebSocket Trigger* node which connects to any WebSocket server and triggers the workflow whenever a message is received.
+Configure the node with the WebSocket URL and the incoming messages will be passed as JSON with a `message` field.

 ## Development

 If you want to develop and modify this node: